neoforged/.github/primers/1.21.6/index.md

     - `GuiProfilerChartRenderer` - A renderer for the profiler chart.
     - `GuiSignRenderer` - A renderer for the sign background in the edit screen.
     - `GuiSkinRenderer` - A renderer for a player with a given skin.
+    - `OversizedItemRenderer` - A rendered for when an item model should be rendered larger than its item slot.
     - `PictureInPictureRenderer` - An abstract class meant for rendering dynamic elements that are not standard 2d elements, items, or text.
 - `net.minecraft.client.gui.render.state`
     - `BlitRenderState` - An element state for a basic 2d texture blit.